-The place is a perfect destination for the party and club lovers who like to roam at different pubs and elegant dining eateries in the middle of the night.
+The area is a perfect destination for the party and club lovers who like to roam at different pubs and elegant dining eateries in the middle of the night.

 Budapest VII was and still is the Jewish Quarter, although the nightlife has prevailed on the religious origin of this district.

-You should check out during the day the Dohany Street Synagogue.
-There is a small entrance fee however it includes also a free tour which will give you an introduction to the synagogue and the Jewish life in Budapest.
+You should check out during the day the Great Synagogue, the biggest synagogue in Europe and the second-largest in the world where you can have a tour for an introduction to the synagogue and the Jewish life in Budapest.

-Have a look also to the Kosher market, a small shop still selling kosher products like 60 years ago, nothing has changed.
+Have a look also at the Kosher market, a small shop still selling kosher products like 60 years ago.
+Nothing has changed.

 Besides some great bars and pubs, there are also a few good eateries around:

-I may have already mentioned that it is my favourite district, where I spend most of my stay in Budapest.
+District IX is my favourite district, where I spend 5 or more days in Budapest.

 It’s the Soho part of the city with plenty of small galleries, bohemian cafes and boutique restaurant with some of the best Hungarian and International food.

-Raday Utca is the main street, where traffic is limited, so lovely in a warm spring and summer night.
+Raday Utca is the main street, where traffic is limited, so lovely on a warm spring and summer night.

-Budapest IX does not have any major attraction but it has that great vibe, full of energy.
+Budapest IX does not have any major attractions, but it has that great vibe, full of energy.